Linkurious/documentation-resources/Linkurious Customer Center/User Creation Manual.md

 # User Creation Manual

-If you have been identified as a `Business Owner` of a project using one of the Linkurious technologies, you can add new members to your project through the [Linkurious Customer Center](https://get.linkurio.us/) in a few simple clicks:
+If you have been identified as a `Business Owner` / `Project Manager` of a project using one of the Linkurious technologies, you can add new members to your project through the [Linkurious Customer Center](https://get.linkurio.us/) in a few simple clicks: